yguitton/training-material/Tutorial_Part2.md

 5. Add the link to the python_scripts folder to the main README file. (use: ./python_scripts)

 By using ./python_scripts you are softcoding the link.
-By doing this someone else can also copy your repository, with working links connecting to their repository.
+By doing this someone else can also copy your repository, with working links connecting to their copied repository.
 If you hardcode it your links will connect you to the original repository.